Learn More About the Members of Our Academic Organization

 Independent Scholar – Islamic and Qur’anic Studies, Tigard, OR

-Aisha Y. Musa obtained her Ph.D. in Arabic and Islamic studies from the Department of Near Eastern Languages and Civilizations at Harvard University, Cambridge, MA.
-Her research and teaching interests include Hadith and Sunna, translation of classical Arabic texts, Qur'anic interpretation, women's issues, Islamic Law, and modern-day reformist and neo-traditionalist movements.
+Aisha Y. Musa holds a Ph.D. in Arabic and Islamic studies from the Department of Near Eastern Languages and Civilizations at Harvard University.
+My research and teaching interests include Hadith and Sunna, translation of classical Arabic texts, Qur’anic interpretation, women’s issues, Islamic Law, and modern-day reformist and neo‑traditionalist movements.

 Member at Large